rmaicle/dlang-guide/basics/source_file.md

 The first source text character of an ASCII text file is the character at offset 0x00 or at the first byte of the file.
 The first source text character of a Unicode text file is the character after the _Byte Order Mark_ (BOM).

-##### Digraphs and Trigraphs

-Digraphs and trigraphs are sequences of two and three characters which are treated by a programming language as a single character.
-Digraphs or trigraphs are not used in the D language.

 [^charencode]: Character encodings are a way to unify different character sets of the world's writing systems to facilitate the interchange of digital text.
 [^endianness]: Machine endianness refers to the way a computer processor stores data.
 Technically, it is the way a computer processor stores the most significant _bits_.
 If the most significant bits are stored first then this is called the _Big-Endian_ (BE) and the other way would be _Little-Endian_ (LE).
 For more information go to [https://en.wikipedia.org/wiki/Endianness](https://en.wikipedia.org/wiki/Endianness).